SujitAjitUmbalkar/Cheat-Notes/SpringBoot/Deployment with CI-CD/01_Intro_&_RDS_Creation.md

 * AWS is widely used in DevOps and modern software development.
   Many companies use it for hosting scalable applications.

+* AWS is widely used in DevOps and modern software development.
+  Many companies use it for hosting scalable applications.
 ---

 ## RDS Creation Concepts (Short Notes)